Licensed esthetician and professional makeup artist Jalia Pettis shares her top tips for getting your foot in the door.

 Sounds simple, I know, but allow me to dive deeper.

 Each of these elements plays off the other.
-A diverse portfolio showcases your work and opens the door.
+A diverse makeup artist portfolio showcases your work and opens the door.
 Your level of professionalism gives the potential client a glimpse into your business acumen.
 Finally, being persistent and consistent with follow through ties it all together.
 Once booked, remain in contact with the potential client.
 The only thing left to do is show up and put your skills to work!
 Stay professional and attentive throughout the gig and send your thanks after the job is complete.
-It will be motivation for the client to call and rebook you for any future needs.
+It will be motivation for the client to call and rebook you for any future needs and you will be well on your way to becoming a professional makeup artist.

 Jalia Pettis, Licensed Beauty Professional